 Ultimately, Persona 5 understands that the way we act in high school is often influenced by the expectations of others.
 We may not like the parts of our personality that we display but feel trapped by the idea that our peers have already decided who we are.
 As we mature, we learn to overcome labels and better understand who we are.
 With this concept at its core, the game has created some of the most believable teenage characters I have ever seen in any novel, film, or video game.

 No game is perfect, though, and Persona 5 definitely has its flaws.
 While characters, events, and the tone of the game are consistently believable overall, there are two main areas where it just jumps the shark in my opinion.
 These are during cutscenes and during scripted social events between Palaces.
 Several of the cutscenes were riddled with generic anime tropes that diminished the realism set by the rest of the game.
-There was out-of-place (occasionally prejudiced) humour, out-of-character perversion, and just enough fanservice to make you feel pandered to.
+There was out-of-place (occasionally prejudiced) humour, awkwardly placed perversion from characters, and just enough fanservice to make you feel pandered to.

 Furthermore, some scripted events felt more like fantasy than reality.
 After the fifth palace, for instance, the group’s rich friend rents out an entire amusement park for the night.
 As a player, I was forced to suspend my disbelief, which is a shame since the rest of the game is so immersive.